psychemedia/middle-english-romances/sir-amadace.md

 Full wele the lade dyd vnderstande,

 And grevyd her neuer the mare:
-" Syr, kythe that ye ar a knyght,
+"Syr, kythe that ye ar a knyght,
 And ye schall hold that ye have hyght;

 Goddes forbot ye spare!

-" Sir, this semys a full trwe knyght,
+"Sir, this semys a full trwe knyght,
 Ye schall holde that ye have hyght

 Only vnto hym.